 The best insurance for photographers should offer an option to add additional insureds to the policy.

 An additional insured is a person or organization (not an employee or a friend) that can be added to your insurance policy by endorsement.
 Your policy may protect that additional insured from claims arising out of your negligence.

 Here’s an example of when it could help: say you’re taking pictures at a wedding and the flower girl trips over an equipment cord while walking down the aisle.
 The girl gets injured and her family decides to pursue legal action against you.
 In their lawsuit, the family names the venue owner as well as you.
 Because you likely added the venue owner as an additional insured on your Full Frame policy and because they weren’t responsible for the accident, they should be protected with your insurance.

-You can add additional insureds to any Full Frame event or annual policy.
+You can add additional insureds to any Full Frame event policy or annual policy through your online dashboard.
 Event policyholders can add unlimited additional insureds for $5 and annual policyholders can add one additional insured for $15 and unlimited insureds for $30.

 Rented Property Coverage

 Shooting outdoors can bring unwanted variables, such as bad weather, random bystanders, and unexpected noise.
 Like most photogs do, it’s common to rent out a controlled setting like a studio for shoots.

 That being said, you may have taken photographs in several studios throughout your career without incident.
 And if this is your first time shooting in that type of setting, you should be aware of the possibility of dealing with property damage if you’re not careful.